 Country flag Ghana

 • Peace and security

-Ghana has been a partner country for German development cooperation for more than 50 years.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH opened its office in the capital, Accra, in 1983.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Ghana since 1975.
+The country office opened in the capital, Accra, in 1983.

+Country flag Ghana